 When did cowboy boots become fashionable?

 From ranch to runway, the infamous boot has evolved over time, losing its spurs but gaining a new spotlight.
-The cowboy boot made its runway debut in 1979, when Ralph Lauren launched his new lines: Polo Western and Ralph Lauren Western.
-The designer was keen to explore western-wear, including denim, accessories and boots; but still in keeping with tradition, Lauren said ‘I think the spirit of Western style has a rugged elegance and authenticity that people want to relate to.’
+The cowboy boot made its runway debut in 1979 when Ralph Lauren launched two new lines, Polo Western and Ralph Lauren Western.
+The designer was keen to explore Western wear, including denim, accessories and boots, but still, in keeping with tradition, Lauren said ‘I think the spirit of Western style has a rugged elegance and authenticity that people want to relate to.’

-Since then, the cowboy boot has been embraced by high-fashion, where iconic designers have stepped away from tradition and given new meaning to the boot: glamour and femininity.
+Since then, the cowboy boot has been embraced by high fashion, where iconic designers have stepped away from tradition and given new meaning to the boot, namely glamour and femininity.
 In Alexander McQueen's SS98 show for Givenchy, we saw baby pink cowboy boots with cut-outs to show skin and heels that were higher (and more stiletto in style).

 How do you wear cowboy boots without feeling ridiculous?

-Buy once and keep forever, or, opt for a second hand pair that are already well worn in.
-Here are our pick of the best out there now...
+Buy once and keep forever, or, opt for a second-hand pair that are already well worn in.
+Here are our pick of the best cowboy boots for women out there now...